 Grades are less important than the leadership or public service record, but are still significant.
 The Foundation is much more interested in a student's transcript than their GPA.
 A challenging selection of coursework, even with a lower GPA, will be rated higher than a perfect GPA in less challenging courses.
 Additionally, the Foundation views a student's academic performance in light of the graduate school plan they propose.

 While most Truman applicants have outstanding academic credentials, an application with outstanding academics, but little public service or leadership, will not be successful.

 Must candidates be U.S. Citizens?

-Yes, except for persons from the Pacific Islands who are eligible only if they are U.S. nationals or permanent residents of the Commonwealth of the Northern Mariana Islands.
+Yes, except for persons from American Samoa who would be eliglible if they were born on American Samoa but considered "non-citizen residents."
 Resident aliens (green card holders) are not eligible.
 Students in the process of being awarded U.S. citizenship will need to become citizens prior to the date of the award (usually in late May of the year of selection).

 How does the Foundation define public service?